dhanuvasadi/100-days-ai-engineering/Day-002-Tokens/README.md

 Today I learned that AI models do not read information the way humans do.
 They process small pieces of text called tokens, and every conversation is limited by a context window.
 This explains why AI engineers need techniques like Retrieval-Augmented Generation (RAG) when building enterprise applications.

+## Example

+Imagine an AI assistant for a data engineering team.

+Instead of sending the entire enterprise data warehouse to the AI model, the application retrieves only the relevant SQL scripts, ETL jobs, and documentation needed to answer the user's question.

+This approach reduces token usage, lowers cost, and improves response quality.

 # Context